-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2024 admission cycle please select no.

 Yes No

 Does your institution have an application fee?
 X

-Amount of application fe \$50
+Amount of application fee: \$45.00

 Yes No

-Can it be waived for applicants with financial need?
-X
+Can it be waived for applicants with financial need? Х

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application apply on-line: cation option, plea se indicate policy for students

-Х Same fee
+Χ Same fee

 Free

 Reduced

+Yes No

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be walved for applicants with financial need?